-7. This Statement is effective for CPD reporting periods beginning on or after 1 December 2019.
+7. This Statement is effective as of 1 December 2023.

 Objective (Ref: Para.
 A8-A11)

 8. The objective of a member in relation to CPD is to undertake relevant CPD to develop and maintain professional competence necessary to perform his or her role as a professional accountant.